Displaying present location in the site.

 - General issues: Access to aid and climate change

-- Issues related to customers and local communities: Privacy and data protection, right to life and safety, non-discrimination and freedom of movement, speech, expression, and assembly, children’s rights
+- Issues related to customers and local communities: Privacy and data protection, right to life and safety, non-discrimination and freedom of movement, speech, expression, and assembly, children’s rights, product quality and safety

-- Issues related to the supply chain: Supplier labor standards, forced labor and modern slavery, child labor, procurement of materials from conflict zones and high risk areas, environmental impact, fair business practices and anti-corruption
+- Issues related to the supply chain: Supplier labour standards, forced labour and modern slavery, child labour, procurement of materials from conflict zones and high risk areas, risks of business partners related to geopolitics, conflicts, and human rights governance, environmental impact, fair business practices, and anti-corruption

-- Issues related to employees: Working environment, health and safety, right to collective bargaining and freedom of association, non-discrimination and equal opportunity, privacy and information security, youth employment
+- Issues related to employees: Working environment, health and safety, non-discrimination and equal opportunity, privacy and information security, diversity, and equity and inclusion

 AI and Human Rights Initiatives